leherv/ORM/README.md

 The ORMConfiguration consists of
 * a ITypeMapper that you can provide or you can use the one provided (only for Postgres DBs)
-* a connectionstring - the example uses a ConnectionStringBuilder
+* a lambda returning a IDbConnection - the example uses a ConnectionStringBuilder
 * a boolean dictating if the database should be created (Code First)

 For every class you want to add to the database and later want to interact with you have to create a DBSet.

 ```
     public class ExampleDbContext : DbContext
     {

         protected override ORMConfiguration Configuration => new ORMConfiguration(
             new PostgresTypeMapper(),
-            ConnectionStringBuilder.connectionString(),
+            () => new NpgsqlConnection(ConnectionStringBuilder.connectionString()),
             false
         );